| Pratik Kamble | |

 | Website | pratikkamble.com |

-Kamble earned his Bachelor of Engineering (B.E.) in Computer Engineering from the University of Pune (2019).
-He later moved to the United States to pursue a Master of Science in Computer Science at the University of Florida, graduating with a 3.8 GPA in 2023.
+Kamble earned his Bachelor of Engineering (B.E.) in Computer Engineering from the University of Pune.
+He later moved to the United States to pursue a Master of Science in Computer Science at the University of Florida.

-In 2024, Kamble was issued a patent for "A System and a Method for Performing a User Activity Using an Electroencephalogram (EEG)."
-The system utilizes Recurrent Neural Networks (RNN) to classify brain signals for Brain-Computer Interface (BCI) applications.[3]
+Kamble holds a patent for a Brain-Computer Interface (BCI) system.
+The invention, titled "A System and a Method for Performing a User Activity Using an Electroencephalogram (EEG)," utilizes Recurrent Neural Networks (RNN) to interpret brain signals for user activity control.
+It was issued in June 2024.[2]

 Prior to his doctoral studies, Kamble worked as a Software Engineer at Vibrent Health in Fairfax, Virginia.
-He played a key role in the All of Us Research Program (NIH), where he engineered bulk message interfaces using Apache Kafka and optimized system architecture.[5]
+He contributed to the All of Us Research Program (NIH), where he engineered bulk message interfaces using Apache Kafka to optimize system performance.[4]